|Guide||♦||1 Triplog||Mine 0||1 Topic|

-Overview: The Chilkoot Trail is one of two main routes to the Klondike that originate in this area.
+The Chilkoot Trail is one of two main routes to the Klondike that originate in this area.
 Long before the gold rush, the trail was established by Tlingit people as a trade route into the interior of Canada.
-Fish, seal oil and seaweed were traded with the First Nations peoples for moose and caribou hides, plant materials and other goods unavailable on the coast.
+Fish, seal oil, and seaweed were traded with the First Nations peoples for moose and caribou hides, plant materials, and other goods unavailable on the coast.

 Warning: While in the summer there are full-time rangers and wardens on both the U.S. and Canadian sides, the Chilkoot Trail is still by no means without its risks.

 Bears Bears are the primary concern in the park.
 It is very common for hikers to encounter them.
 Firearms are not permitted.
-Almost all parties take bear spray and/or bear bangers as repellents (bear bells are now considered an attractant), but more importantly both sides of the park mandate smart bear practices.
-It is required to safely stow your food in a bear-safe location whether that be provided lockers or bear poles as to prevents bears from associating humans with food and thus creating "problem bears."
+Almost all parties take bear spray and/or bear bangers as repellents (bear bells are now considered an attractant), but more importantly, both sides of the park mandate smart bear practices.
+It is required to safely stow your food in a bear-safe location, whether that be provided lockers or bear poles, as to prevents bears from associating humans with food and thus creating "problem bears."
 There are constant notices and reminders of how to react if one sees or encounters a bear.
-Because of the well-coordinated bear education campaign by park officials, bears remain just a potential for problems and have yet to actually become a problem.
+Because of park officials' well-coordinated bear education campaign, bears remain just a potential for problems and have yet to actually become a problem.

 Parks Canada and United States National Parks Service staff patrol the trail from early June, when the route over Chilkoot Pass is first marked, until early September.
 USNPS Rangers are stationed at Sheep Camp and Parks Canada Wardens are stationed at Lindeman City and Chilkoot Pass.

-Early June: Winter like conditions persist.
-Travel may be very difficult.
+Early June: Winter-like conditions persist.
+Travel may be challenging.
 Avalanche hazard.
-During this time you will want to cross Chilkoot Pass early in the day to reduce your exposure in avalanche terrain.
+During this time, you will want to cross Chilkoot Pass early in the day to reduce your exposure in avalanche terrain.
 There will be few other hikers on the trail.
 Check with Trail Center for seasonal conditions.

 Weather Mountain weather is known unpredictable.
 It can quickly change from one location to another.
-Regardless of the season, hikers can expect wet, cold, windy and/or whiteout conditions; severe rain or snow storms are possible even in the middle of summer.
-Avalanche hazard persists until mid-July .
-If hiking in the early season you should be properly equipped with shovels, avalanche transceivers and probes, so as to be able to find and rescue a member(s) of your party if they get caught in an avalanche.
+Regardless of the season, hikers can expect wet, cold, windy, and/or whiteout conditions; severe rain or snow storms are possible even in the middle of summer.
+Avalanche hazard persists until mid-July.
+If hiking in the early season, you should be properly equipped with shovels, avalanche transceivers, and probes to find and rescue a member(s) of your party if they get caught in an avalanche.

 Difficulty level The Chilkoot Trail is isolated, strenuous, physically challenging and potentially hazardous.